-- 1. The Discharger shall comply with all provisions of the separately issued Monitoring and Reporting Program R5-2023-XXXX and any subsequent revisions thereto (operative MRP). - The Discharger shall implement the Water Quality Protection Standard (WQPS) set forth in the operative MRP (see also Title 27, § 20390); and shall verify the compliance of each WMU with each subsequent monitoring event. - 3.
-For all WMUs, the Discharger shall implement a groundwater, surface water and unsaturated zone detection monitoring program (DMP) in accordance with Title 27, sections 20385, 20415 and 20420. - 4.
-For each WMU subject to corrective action, the Discharger shall implement a corrective action monitoring program (CAMP) in accordance with Title 27, sections 20385, 20415 and 20430, and Section I of the SPRRs.
+- 1. The Discharger shall comply with all provisions of the separately issued Monitoring and Reporting Program, R5-2023-0031 and any subsequent revisions thereto (operative MRP). - 2.
+The Discharger shall implement the Water Quality Protection Standard (WQPS) set forth in the operative MRP (see also Title 27, § 20390); and shall verify the compliance of the WMU with each subsequent monitoring event. - 3.
+For the WMU, the Discharger shall implement a groundwater and leachate seep detection monitoring program (DMP) in accordance with Title 27, sections 20385, 20415 and 20420. - 4.
+For the WMU subject to corrective action, the Discharger shall implement a corrective action monitoring program (CAMP) in accordance with Title 27, sections 20385, 20415 and 20430, and Section I of the SPRRs.